harrycresswell/harry/content/writing/secure-privacy-focused-email.md

 There are a bunch of better email providers than Google these days.
 I spent a good while looking into each one and a handful stood out.

 [ProtonMail](https://protonmail.com/) is one of the most popular and reputable choices among the privacy community.
 Based in Switzerland, ProtonMail offers an encrypted email service that’s hard to beat.
-But at €6.25/month for a pro account, it’s not the cheapest.
+But, at €6.25/month for a pro account, it’s not the cheapest.

 [Posteo](https://posteo.de/en) is listed on all the reviews you’ll read as another great option.
 Posteo is ad-free, can be used anonymously, and the company has a strong focus on sustainability.
-Following Pretty Good Privacy (PGP) encryption standards, it’s hard to fault at €1/month.
-But with no current support for custom domains, Posteo is perhaps better suited to use for personal email.
+Following Pretty Good Privacy (PGP) encryption standards, it’s ticks a lot of the boxes and only costs €1/month.
+But, with no current support for custom domains, Posteo is perhaps better suited to use for personal email.

 [Soverin](https://soverin.net/) is an independent company based in Amsterdam offering a privacy focused mailbox for €3.25/month.
 For that you get unlimited domains and aliases using plus-notation.
 If you're likely to need lots of email addresses, then it’s one of the best options out there.
 I’ll add that Soverin’s servers also run on sustainable energy sources.

 [Tutanota](https://tutanota.com/) is a small company based in Hannover, Germany, who offer end-to-end encrypted email, calendar, and contacts.
-If you’re not already aware, Germany’s data privacy policy;  the Federal Data Protection Act (Bundesdatenschutzgesetz) is one of the strictest privacy laws in the world, making it a solid choice for privacy enthusiasts.
+If you’re not already aware, Germany’s data privacy policy–the Federal Data Protection Act (Bundesdatenschutzgesetz)–is one of the strictest privacy laws in the world, making it a solid choice for privacy enthusiasts.

 Tutanota software is [open source](https://github.com/tutao/tutanota), so you can hack around with code and spin up your own Tutanota web client, as you like.
 This says a lot about how the company approach software development and transparency.
 Tutanota [servers run on 100% renewable energy](https://tutanota.com/blog/posts/green-emaill), making it another sustainable choice.

 Judging by [Tutanota’s about page](https://tutanota.com/about/), the team are clearly dedicated to protecting the privacy of their customers.
-It’s reassuring to know that there are no dependencies on external investors or owners.
-Making it unlikely that the company will pivot from its values or sell out to the highest bidder.
+It’s reassuring to know that there are no dependencies on external investors or owners, making it unlikely that the company will pivot from its values or sell out to the highest bidder.

-Private email, using a Tutanota address, is free, and premium email starts at €1/month per user, for which you get 1 custom domain and 5 alias’.
+Private email, using a Tutanota address, is free, and premium email starts at €1/month per user, for which you get 1 custom domain and 5 aliases.
 To put this in perspective, with Google Workspace you’ll pay £4.14/month, per user.

 ## Switching to Tutanota